tamuri/BIOL0033/software_installation.md

 Researchers and developers have written many packages and libraries for the R platform for phylogenetics.
 See the "[phylogenetics task view](https://cran.r-project.org/web/views/Phylogenetics.html)" for an overview of many of the available packages.
 We only install and use some of these packages for our practicals.

-During the installation of packages, if you see a message asking "Update all/some/none? [a/s/n]" type `a` and press return.
+Important: during package installation, you may see a message asking "Update all/some/none? [a/s/n]".
+Type `a` and press return.

 1. Find the 'Console' window.
 The symbol `>` indicates a prompt waiting for your input.
 2. Type (or copy and paste) the following into the RStudio console and press return